A: Q: Is it “Certified Organic”?

 A: Yes!!
 You are welcome to visit any time.
-Our store is open Monday-Friday (8-5) at 222 Birch Ave, Cameron, WI and Friday 8-5, Saturday 8-12 on the ranch.
+Our store is open Monday-Friday (8-5) at 222 Birch Ave, Cameron, WI and Friday 8-5.
 We have virtual tours on our website, YouTube, & Facebook, and we conduct an annual Customer Appreciation Day as well as an Annual Producer’s Conference both of which are held on a producer’s farm.
 You can get these dates on the website.
 If you're interested in a ranch tour of the ranch, click here.

 Q: How shall we cook it?